COSSAS/SOARCA/docs/content/en/docs/soarca-gui/_index.md

 ## Setting up SOARCA-GUI with SOARCA

+### Minimal setup

 Under deployments in our [repo](https://github.com/COSSAS/SOARCA/tree/development/deployments/docker/soarca), we have provided an example docker compose file for running SOARCA in combination with the SOARCA-GUI.
 Note, that this setup is quite minimal, since no further authentication has been setup.

 {{< tabpane langEqualsHeader=false  >}}
 {{< tab header="Docker Compose" lang="sh" >}}
 cd docker/soarca && sudo docker compose --profile gui up -d
 {{< /tab >}}
 {{< /tabpane >}}

-The SOARCA-GUI interface should now be available at `localhost:8081`

 ### Impression of the SOARCA-GUI